pagkly/Zed/Investopedia3/Debt-To-Equity Ratio – D_E.md

 Debt/Equity\=Total LiabilitiesTotal Shareholders’ Equity\\begin{aligned} &\\text{Debt/Equity} = \\frac{ \\text{Total Liabilities} }{ \\text{Total Shareholders' Equity} } \\\\ \\end{aligned}

-The information needed for the D/E ratio is on a company's [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+The information needed for the D/E ratio is on a company's [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).
 The balance sheet requires total shareholder equity to equal assets minus liabilities, which is a rearranged version of the balance sheet equation:

 Assets\=Liabilities+Shareholder Equity\\begin{aligned} &\\text{Assets} = \\text{Liabilities} + \\text{Shareholder Equity} \\\\ \\end{aligned}

 These balance sheet categories may contain individual accounts that would not normally be considered “debt” or “equity” in the traditional sense of a loan or the book value of an asset.
-Because the ratio can be distorted by retained earnings/losses, intangible assets, and [pension plan](https://www.investopedia.com/terms/p/pensionplan.asp) adjustments, further research is usually needed to understand a company’s true leverage.
+Because the ratio can be distorted by retained earnings/losses, intangible assets, and [[pension plan]](https://www.investopedia.com/terms/p/pensionplan.asp) adjustments, further research is usually needed to understand a company’s true leverage.

 Melissa Ling {Copyright} Investopedia, 2019.

 Because of the ambiguity of some of the accounts in the primary balance sheet categories, analysts and investors will often modify the D/E ratio to be more useful and easier to compare between different stocks.
-Analysis of the D/E ratio can also be improved by including short-term [leverage ratios](https://www.investopedia.com/terms/l/leverageratio.asp), profit performance, and growth expectations.
+Analysis of the D/E ratio can also be improved by including short-term [[leverage ratios]](https://www.investopedia.com/terms/l/leverageratio.asp), profit performance, and growth expectations.

 ## Calculating the D/E Ratio in Excel

 Business owners use a variety of software to track D/E ratios and other financial metrics.
-Microsoft Excel provides a balance sheet template that automatically calculates financial ratios such as D/E ratio and [debt ratio](https://www.investopedia.com/terms/d/debtratio.asp).1 However, even the amateur trader may want to calculate a company's D/E ratio when evaluating a potential investment opportunity, and it can be calculated without the aid of templates.
+Microsoft Excel provides a balance sheet template that automatically calculates financial ratios such as D/E ratio and [[debt ratio]](https://www.investopedia.com/terms/d/debtratio.asp).1 However, even the amateur trader may want to calculate a company's D/E ratio when evaluating a potential investment opportunity, and it can be calculated without the aid of templates.

 ## Information From the Debt-To-Equity Ratio